sanskrit/raw_etexts_english/blogs/manasataramgini/2008-06-20_the-story-of-the-nastika-attack-on-rameshvaram.md

 +++
-title = "The story of the nAstIka attack onxa0rAmeshvaraM"
+title = "The story of the nAstIka attack on rAmeshvaraM"

 +++
 An exchange with my acquaintance SRA on apotropaic rites related to